-Darioush is a Persian inspired winery started by a man from Iran.
+Darioush is a Persian-inspired winery started by a man from Iran.
 His goal was to make Darioush resemble Persepolis with big columns and a stone interior.
 It took 6+ years for Darioush to be built because the stone was imported from Iran.
 The other goal of Darioush was to create wines that will resemble French wines.
 I felt particularly keen on the Viognier.

 Darioush is open 7 days/week from 10 am-5 pm.
 The classic portfolio tasting showcases the signature wines, which are also served with small bites of cheese and crackers costing $65.
 Reservations are required.

 I prefer to start my day in the valley wine tasting at Domaine Carneros.
 It’s a beautiful estate resembling a French chateau, that sits up high and overlooks the vineyards as you drive into Napa Valley.
-Domaine Carneros is mostly known for their still and sparkling wines and well-manicured gardens.
+Domaine Carneros is mostly known for its still and sparkling wines and well-manicured gardens.